Camper Leadership Programs

-STEEL is our camper leadership program formerly known as Counselor-in-Training (CIT).
+STEEL is our camper leadership program formerly known as Counselor-in-Training (CIT), which takes place during Main Camp.
 It is for former Falling Creek campers who have completed 11th grade.
 The selection process is highly competitive and space is limited.
 It is an honor to be selected to join the STEEL program and marks the final summer as a FCC camper.
 Not all applicants will be offered spaces.

 STEEL is intentionally designed to foster leadership, service, responsibility, and teamwork.
 Here are a few highlights: